ddykiel/ddykiel.github.io/about/index.md

 <br>
 Hi, I’m Daniel.

 I write poetry, prose, and all the genres in between.
 I’m interested in the permeable membrane between the delightful and the grotesque.
 I write what thrills me, what unsettles me, what I can’t look away from.
-Often, this includes monstrosity, food, and all shades of horror.
-My short fiction has appeared in various magazines.
+Often, this includes monstrosity, food, and poetry in response to film.
+My short pieces have appeared in various magazines.

-Currently, I'm pursuing an M.F.A. in Creative Writing at the University of South Florida.
-I instruct Form+Technique of Fiction Course with an original curriculm, as well as First-Year Composition.
-In teaching, I value student engagement and tailoring coursework to individual needs.
+Currently, I'm pursuing an MFA in Creative Writing at the University of South Florida.
+I instruct Form & Technique of Fiction Course with an original curriculm, as well as First-Year Composition.
+In teaching, I tailoring coursework to individual needs and creating engaging online courses.
 I edit fiction for <i>Saw Palm</i> magazine and work as an intern for the <a href="https://ddykiel.github.io/book-recs/">Short Story Today</a> podcast.

 I formerly worked as an Associate Tools and Operations Specialist for Pegasystems.
 I have a Bachelor of Arts in Computer Science and Creative Writing from New College of Florida.

-Currently, I'm thinking about: labyrinths, center points, and doomed narratives
+<h3>Currently, I'm thinking about: labyrinths, center points, and doomed narratives</h3>

 <h2><center>Miscellaneous</center></h2>